mossgrid/static/README.md

 we need to build our assets tbh, we still use alot from bmc

 github links to be transferred to cdn links can be uploaded here on [statically](https://statically.io/convert/)

+example of the popup in use is [here in my website](https://sijirama.github.io)